AppImageCrafters/appimage-builder-docs/source/intro/tutorial.rst

 ===========

 The next steps for you is to learn how to do :ref:`advanced-updates` and :ref:`advanced-signing`.
-You may also want to check the recipe specification :ref:`recipe_version_1` for advanced tuning.
+You may also want to check the recipe specification :ref:`recipe` for advanced tuning.

 Thanks for your interest!